 “One of the most engaging professors I have ever experienced during my time in higher education.
 He has a way of presenting the material that makes you interested and excited to learn more.
 He is highly approachable and considering his real world marketing/entrepreneurial experience is a great resource for anyone interested in these areas of study/business.”

 “Does an amazing job of teaching the material in an engaging and collaborative way.
 He has clear expectations for his students and really reflects what a UNCA professor should embody.
 He challenges students to work together, lead class, and respect others.”

 Cullowhee, North Carolina

-Well-respected and innovative faculty member of the College of Business.
+A well-respected and innovative faculty member of the College of Business.

-“The way it is taught teaches us the textbook facts about entrepreneurship, but also uses hands-on experience and real life examples.”
+“The way it is taught teaches us the textbook facts about entrepreneurship, but also uses hands-on experience and real-life examples.”